clr-cera/Dot/README.md

 Eww

-Currently I dont have a full list of credit of sources for the configs I modified, but I will have it later on!

 ## Concepts

 For the colorscheme I used Enkia's Tokyo Night, with the accent being on the purple `#bb9af7`, and general text/buttons on the orange `#e0af68`.